 California roads are some of the busiest and most populated in America.
 In 2017, the California Department of Motor Vehicles issued about 27 million driver licenses.
-In the last few years statewide reportage of accidents have been upwards of 500,000 annually.
-In San Francisco alone, the number of traffic fatalities increased 43% from 2010 to 2016.
+In the last few years, statewide reportage of accidents has been upwards of 500,000 annually.
+In San Francisco alone, the number of traffic fatalities increased by 43% from 2010 to 2016.
 Why does this matter to you?
 It does because even though you may be a safe driver, there are countless drivers on the road that aren’t, and they cause collisions.
 This makes protecting yourself with insurance incredibly important.

 Absent an understanding of insurance policies, choosing car insurance can seem like a lesson in astrophysics.
-More important, you may be paying a premium for coverage you assume you have, but in fact do not.
+More importantly, you may be paying a premium for coverage you assume you have, but in fact, do not.
 Different types of car insurance coverages protect against different types of loss.
 Understanding the state’s insurance coverage policies, as well as what is required by law, is very important for individuals to protect themselves on the road.
 In some situations, these limits and policies are what keep you and your family safe from potential financial hardships following a crash.

 So, when you are searching for car insurance, you must know what you are required to carry by law and what you should carry to protect yourself and your family.
 Here is information that can help you.

 What Is the Minimum Car Insurance Coverage in California?